Supporting Girls by Supplying Them With Biodegradable Menstrual Pads and Menstrual Health Education

 Mission Statement

-PridePads Africa produces biodegradable, earth friendly and affordable sanitary pads for girls and women in rural Cameroon as well as providing menstrual health education, sensitization and de-stigmatization campaigns surrounding menstruation.
+PridePads Africa produces biodegradable, earth friendly and affordable menstrual pads for girls and women in rural Cameroon as well as providing menstrual health education, sensitization and de-stigmatization campaigns surrounding menstruation.
 Pads are produced locally by and for women, creating livelihood empowerment and entrepreneurial economic opportunities for ordinary Cameroonian girls and women.

 Barriers to Education